lek5osu/cs361_random_quote_generator/README.md

     socket.send_string(category)
 ```
-The 3 categories of quotes can be retrieved using the follwoing calls.
+The 3 categories of quotes can be retrieved using the following calls.

 * `request_quote("inspirational")` - This requests an inspirational quote.
 * `request_quote("affirmation")` - This requests an affirmational quote.